Pablo Oliveira (footballer, born 1995)

-Gildson Pablo de Oliveira Silva (born 24 May 1995), commonly known as Pablo Oliveira, is a Brazilian professional footballer who plays as a midfielder for Super League club Arema.
+Gildson Pablo de Oliveira Silva (born 24 May 1995), commonly known as Pablo Oliveira, is a Brazilian professional footballer who plays as a midfielder.

 Club career

 Born in Natal, Rio Grande do Norte, Brazil, he joined several local Brazilian clubs.
 And finally decided to go abroad for the first time to Indonesia and joined Liga 1 side Arema in the 2024–25 season.
 During his career in Brazil, he made 100 appearances with 6,048 minutes played.

 Arema

 He was signed for Arema and played in Liga 1 in 2024–2025 season.
 Pablo made his league debut on 17 August 2024 as a starter in a 0–2 lose over Borneo Samarinda.
 On 15 September 2024, he picked up his first win with Arema in his fourth appearances in a 0–1 away win over PSM Makassar.
 On 10 February 2025, he scored his first league goal for Arema, as they drew 1–1 against PSM Makassar at Gelora Supriyadi Stadium.
 Two weeks later, Pablo scored the opening goal in a 2–2 draw over PSIS Semarang.
 On 9 March 2025, Pablo scored equalizer in a 1–3 away win over Persija Jakarta.
 On 28 April 2025, Pablo extended his contract with the club for one season.
+On 12 June 2026, Pablo officially left Arema.